 3. Make their breakfast.
 Again, it sounds like an easy task.
 But encouraging your little scholars to make healthy choices and take control of their breakfast from a young age is the best way to help them eat well—plus it frees up your morning!

 4. Make their own lunch—or at least help.
 Younger ones (like kindergarten-aged kids) may need some help with this.
 But for the most part, getting your kid involved in choosing and making their own lunch means they’ll likely eat the entire thing!
 It’s also a great opportunity to teach them about balanced diets.

 5. Tidy up their own mess.
-So they’ve made breakfast, packed their lunch… and now there are dishes everywhere!
-It’s important for kids to know they need to tidy up after themselves as well.
+So they’ve made breakfast and packed their lunch, and now there are dishes everywhere!
+Kids need to know they need to tidy up after themselves as well.
 This is great for helping them develop important life skills.

 8. Decide what outerwear they’ll need that day.
-Arguments over appropriate footwear and outerwear for all types of temperatures is never fun.
+Arguments over appropriate footwear and outerwear for all types of temperatures are never fun.
 Let your kids decide if they need that spare pair of mittens in the winter.
-One cold, wet, miserable day without them and they’ll likely make good decisions!
+One cold, wet, miserable day without them, and they’ll likely make good decisions!

 9. Brush their teeth.
 Despite needing a billion and one reminders when they’re little, as they get older, kids should really be able to remember to brush their teeth—and do it properly—before each school day.

 10. Get out the door on time.
 Getting out the door seems to be one of the toughest tasks when the kids are really young.
 But as they get older, this is another task they should be able to handle themselves.
 It’s really all about raising our kids to be competent adults one day—and that means that they’re going to have to arrive at places on time.